 At the end of your march, you’ll arrive at the Sistine Chapel, the highlight of a Vatican visit.
 In 1508, Pope Julius II summoned Michelangelo from Florence to paint the ceiling of his private chapel.
 Michelangelo spent 4 years toiling away on the stunning scenes.

-Here are my guides to visiting Vatican City:
+For more details, here are my comprehensive guides to visiting Vatican City:

 - Masterpieces of the Vatican